 “It would be wrong to assume that this demand reflects their general view on Turkey.
 A closer look at their demands from Qatar reveals that they actually believe that Doha threatens their vital interests.
 As such, they would like the Qataris to become diplomatically and economically dependent on Saudi Arabia and others, which means no relationship whatsoever with any nation that could empower Doha.
 In other words, the demand to shut down the Turkish base is more about weakening Qatar than the perceived threat(s) posed by Turkey,” it finally stated.

-Posted by GPD on July 8, 2017, With 4188 Reads Filed under World.
+Posted by GPD on July 8, 2017, With 5311 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.